Approximate program for biology standards of the second generation. Laboratory and practical work (1 hour). Electronic manuals on the subject

 Work with all text components;

-Evaluate your work and that of your classmates.
+Evaluate your work and the activities of your classmates.

 Personal learning outcomes

-Formation of a responsible attitude to learning, work;
+Formation of a responsible attitude towards learning and work;

 Formation of a holistic worldview;

-Formation of awareness and respect for colleagues, other people;
+Formation of awareness and respectful attitude towards colleagues and other people;

 Formation of communicative competence in communicating with colleagues;